SENPAI-Molecular-Dynamics/SENPAI/README.md

 - **Render as `.xyz`:** Keep it simple.
 Simulations are rendered using the `.xyz` format, and can be directly visualized with software like VMD.

-- **Integrated potential reduction:** SENPAI will reduce the system's potential energy with a user-selectable number of Monte Carlo circles before starting the simulation.
+- **Integrated potential reduction:** SENPAI will reduce the system's potential energy with a user-selectable number of Monte Carlo cycles before starting the simulation.

 ## Installation